 I bought an Inno3D M1 printer.
 And for those who wonder, it is actually the same company who make graphic cards and other pc hardware.

-When this printer was first released it cost 1200 euro for a model, let’s just say mine was waaaaay cheaper.
+When this printer was first released it cost 1200 euro so it wasn’t really cheap back then, let’s just say mine was waaaaay cheaper.
 It however found that if you buy a kind of ‘exotic’ 3d printer a problem is that not a lot of people have one of those.
 When you run into trouble there aren’t many google pages that can help you figure out what is wrong.
 One thing that does help is that most 3d printers have the same kind of problems and if you know how to solve it for one 3d printer it usually works the same for another model.

 First calibration print